BeyzanurYuce/meditation_app/README.md

  A working meditation app built in Flutter using Firebase/Firestore.

-#--UPDATES--
-#In this part of the application, we have activated the settings in the sidebar.
-#Before that,fingerprint authentication was added  to go loginPage.
-(Extra)
-#Therefore, there must be a fingerprint registered on the phone or emulator.

-#Splash Screen already existed, the name of the application has been added to it,
-# and now our special icon and the name of our application appear on the phone.
-#Greeting part completed

-#SETTİNGS
-#JailBreak Detection,(Extra)
-#Connection Status,
-#Secure Stroge, added(Extra)

-#NOTİFİCATİON
-#On the notification page, there are two types of local notifications
-#that send motivational qoutes and also determine the content of the notification by  the user.
-#Alarm Manager is used in simple motivation notification

-#The page with motivating words is also found in the settings.

-# Window Manager has been added for screenshot and protection while the application is in the background.(Extra)

 # Features
 * Splash Screen
 * Sign in / Sign up